LABSN/expyfun/doc/rtmixer_installation.rst

     .. code-block:: console

        $ sudo apt install libportaudio2  # only if on Linux!
-       $ brew install portaudio  # only if on OSX!
        $ pip install sounddevice
        $ python -m sounddevice  # just to see if it worked
        $ git clone git://github.com/spatialaudio/python-rtmixer